MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-key-trust-validate-pki.md

 By default, the Active Directory Certificate Authority provides and publishes the Kerberos Authentication certificate template.
 However, the cryptography configuration included in the provided template is based on older and less performant cryptography APIs.
 To ensure domain controllers request the proper certificate with the best available cryptography, use the Kerberos Authentication certificate template as a baseline to create an updated domain controller certificate template.

-Sign-in to a certificate authority or management workstations with _Domain Admin_ equivalent credentials.
+Sign in to a certificate authority or management workstations with **Domain Admin** equivalent credentials.

 1. Open the **Certificate Authority** management console.